OasisLMF/OpenDataTransform/docs/src/index.rst

 Open Exposure Data
 ---------------------

-The OED (Open Exposure Data) Standard  is at the core of the Open Exposure Data Transformation.
+The OED (Open Exposure Data) Standard is at the core of the Open Data Transformation Framework.
 The OED Standard arose from the lack of an industry standard for Oasis LMF-based models.
 OED assists with solving interoperability problems current in the insurance market, where implementing a model-developer-independent exposure data and results repositories will assist in creating more choice in the use of catastrophe models and analytical tools.
-OED is curated by OASIS, under the  `Open Data Standards (ODS) Initiative <https://oasislmf.org/open-data-standards>`_.
+OED is curated by OASIS, along with ORD, under the  `Open Data Standards (ODS) Initiative <https://oasislmf.org/open-data-standards>`_.

 User guide